yuxiangq777/Fabflix/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
-        - put it in the same directory as a 'log.txt' file, and directly run it.
+        - For any log you want to process, you should rename it to 'log.txt'.
+Then put 'log_processing.exe' in the same directory as the 'log.txt' file, and directly run it in a shell.

 - # JMeter TS/TJ Time Measurement Report